iCare Housing - Keeping you in your family home

 - Your initial tenancy agreement with iCare Housing will be for 25 years, this period is set by your local authority.
 If you are still eligible for social housing after the initial 25 year lease and are a tenant in good standing with iCare Housing, we undertake to ensure that your home is available to you for a follow on lease for a further 25 years.
 We undertake not to sell your home after the initial 25-year tenancy agreement.
 Your tenancy is subject to the provisions of the Residential Tenancies Acts and your tenancy will be registered with the Residential Tenancies Board..

 - iCare Housing will not sell your home.
-Not everyone can give you this assurance as commercial entities can sell your home at any time, while telling you your tenancy is protected but failing to mention your landlord could change.
+Not everyone can give you this assurance as private funds can sell your home at any time, while stating that your tenancy is protected.

 - Your weekly rent payments need to be made on time and in full (these have been set at an affordable level in line with social housing rents set by local authorities , to ensure you can maintain your required payments)